izzypt/No-Shortcuts-to-Django-RESTful-APIs-with-Docker/README.md

 # No_ShortCuts_Django

-### WHat we are going to build
+### What we are going to build

-We are going to make a clone of medium, but just the API (exclude frontend/UI stuff).
+We are going to make a clone of medium (https://medium.com/flutter/whats-new-in-flutter-3-16-dba6cb1015d1), but just the API (exclude frontend/UI stuff).

 Auth related functionality like :
 - register